iPad Air Review

 The iPad Air is a big step forward for Apple in so many ways – not least through design and setting a precedent for the future.

 It’s 28% lighter and 20% thinner, taking up 24% less volume overall.
-We can see that Apple has really pushed the envelope when it comes to design, and the result is pretty phenomenal.
+I can see that Apple has really pushed the envelope when it comes to design, and the result is pretty phenomenal.

-Reading the iPad 4 review, we see that the issues we came across before have largely been resolved.
+Reading back over the iPad 4 review, the issues I came across before have largely been resolved.
 The design is better.
 The bezel is smaller.
 The price is palatable in comparison to the competition.

-The speaker output is immensely impressive, the overall look and feel of iOS 7 more intuitive (although a long way from perfect, granted) and the general speed of operation is unsurpassed.
+The speaker output is immensely impressive, the overall look and feel of iOS 7 more intuitive (although a long way from perfect, granted – come on iOS 8, do your thing) and the general speed of operation is unsurpassed.

 The range of accessories, the ecosystem and the general speed with which the iPad works, especially when it comes to the heavy lifting, is massively impressive.
 Nothing is a huge leap forward, more a set of constant steps towards the perfect tablet that make everything that little more slicker to use.

-As we mentioned, there’s very little that Apple hasn’t addressed here for us to really criticise.
+As mentioned, there’s very little that Apple hasn’t addressed here for me to really criticise.
 The 16GB option of the tablet simply isn’t enough storage for most to be able to get the best out of their iPad.

-iOS 7 doesn’t feel like a completed operating system for this advanced device, and while we’re not that bothered, the absence of TouchID is strange given it was so widely expected.
+iOS 7 doesn’t feel like a completed operating system for this advanced device, and while I’m not that bothered with the simplistic functionality which is almost a plus to some, the absence of TouchID is strange given it was so widely expected.

 And here’s an odd one: the iPad Air is lighter, but it’s not light.
-It’s not got the same feel we found when we first picked up the iPad mini, or the iPhone 5, or the Sony Xperia Tablet Z. It’s not too heavy or anything, but it didn’t wow us the first time we held it.
+It’s not got the same feel we found when we first picked up the iPad mini, or the iPhone 5, or the Sony Xperia Tablet Z. It’s not too heavy or anything, but it didn’t wow me the first time I held it.

 Make no mistake – Apple has finally nailed the tablet with a great combination of specs, power and a decent OS.